 The Co-operative operates in a number of tax jurisdictions and is required to estimate income taxes in each of these jurisdictions in preparing its consolidated financial statements.
 In this calculation, consideration is given to factors such as tax rates in the different jurisdictions, non-deductible expenses, allowances, changes in tax law and management's expectations about future results.
-The Co-operative estimates deferred taxes based on temporary differences between income and losses reported in its consolidated financial statements and its taxable income and losses.
+The Co-operative estimates deferred taxes based on temporary differences between the carrying amount of assets and liabilities for financial reporting purposes and the amounts used for taxation purposes.
 The effect of these differences is recorded as deferred tax assets or liabilities in the consolidated financial statements.
 This calculation requires the use of judgments and estimates that, if inaccurate, may materially impact future earnings.